 The program offers training through an interdisciplinary doctoral specialization in multi-scale biology that aims to provide a unique interdisciplinary education at the interfaces between the biological, health, physical, and engineering sciences.

-- To train a new generation of cross-disciplinary scientists who have been actively engaged in life science research and training activities at the interfaces between more than two established scientific disciplines via a formal collaboration between graduate degree programs from four divisions at UC San Diego.
+• To train a new generation of cross-disciplinary scientist who has been actively engaged in dual-mentored life science research at the interfaces between established scientific disciplines via a formal, well-integrated collaboration between nine doctoral degree programs from four campus divisions.

-- To provide state-of-the-art training in specialized research technologies through a new hands-on graduate laboratory course curriculum co-taught by faculty and to students from more than one participating department or graduate program. is curriculum exposes students to several research technologies that would normally be unavailable for formal graduate instruction, and creates unique opportunities for students to work together in multi-disciplinary teams.
+• To provide state-of-the-art training in specialized research technologies through a curriculum of hands-on graduate laboratory courses that exposes students from different disciplines to research technologies that are normally unavailable for formal instruction and creates unique opportunities for students to work together in cross-disciplinary teams.

-- To provide a unique educational focus aimed at integrative and quantitative analysis across multiple scales of biological organization from molecule to organism in health and disease.
-This novel theme is highly complementary with many interdisciplinary research centers and projects on campus, but not an emphasis of any particular existing graduate program or specialization.
+• To provide a unique educational focus on integrative, quantitative analysis across multiple scales of biological organization from molecule to organism in health and disease.
+This theme is complementary with many interdisciplinary research centers and projects on campus, but it is entirely distinct from any other existing training grant or graduate program in La Jolla.

 Scientifically, the program has a well-defined, intellectual focus that complements all of the participating graduate programs but is also distinct from any other graduate program or specialization at UC San Diego.
 While integrative analysis is a common theme of modern interdisciplinary research in biomedical science, bioinformatics and systems biology emphasize integration of biological information or integration of interacting biological components and functions, and are driven by high-throughput, genome-scale biological measurement.